What is the real Living Wage?

 - All employees should receive the new rate by the following May.

-In 2022, the rate announcement was brought forward to October 22nd to account for the cost-of-living crisis.
-However, accredited employers will still have until 14th May 2023 to pay the new rate of £10.90.
+In 2023, the current rate was announced in October.
+However, accredited employers will still have until 1st May 2024 to pay the new rate of £12.

 Organisations that pay the Living Wage have reported significant improvements in quality of work, reductions in staff absence and turnover, and a stronger corporate reputation.